Where to stay in Brussels? Let’s check some of the best areas in the Belgian capital, including the Grand Place and the European District of Brussels

 Best Places to Stay in Brussels

-Brussels offers an array of places to stay, from budget hostels to luxury palaces.
+The capital of Belgium offers an array of places to stay, from budget hostels to luxury palaces.
 Every one can find something to suit their taste and their budget in the capital of Europe!
 For tourism purposes, the best choice is to stay within the border of Brussels city.
 As it covers a rather small area, you will always be close to the sights and action, and almost everything will be accessible within walking distance.
 If you are getting a little tired though, Brussels offers an extensive and efficient network of buses, trams and subway.

 Around the Grand Place